refena/refena/refena/doc/redux.md

 They can be shown by opening the `RefenaTracingPage`:

-Here is how it looks like:
+Here is what it looks like:

 ![tracing-ui](https://raw.githubusercontent.com/refena/refena/main/resources/tracing-ui.png)